Learning with symmetric positive definite matrices via generalized Bures-Wasserstein geometry: Abstract

 \section{Abstract}

-This paper proposes a generalized Bures-Wasserstein (BW) Riemannian geometry for the manifold of symmetric positive definite matrices.
-We explore the generalization of the BW geometry in three different ways: 1) by generalizing the Lyapunov operator in the metric, 2) by generalizing the orthogonal Procrustes distance, and 3) by generalizing the Wasserstein distance between the Gaussians.
-We show that they all lead to the same geometry.
+Learning with symmetric positive definite (SPD) matrices has many applications in machine learning.
+Consequently, understanding the Riemannian geometry of SPD matrices has attracted much attention lately.
+A particular Riemannian geometry of interest is the recently proposed Bures-Wasserstein (BW) geometry which builds on the Wasserstein distance between the Gaussian densities.
+In this paper, we propose a novel generalization of the BW geometry, which we call the GBW geometry.
 The proposed generalization is parameterized by a symmetric positive definite matrix $\bM$ such that when $\bM = \bI$, we recover the BW geometry.
-We derive expressions for the distance, geodesic, exponential/logarithm maps, Levi-Civita connection, and sectional curvature under the generalized BW geometry.
-We also present applications and experiments that illustrate the efficacy of the proposed geometry.
+We provide a rigorous treatment to study various differential geometric notions on the proposed novel generalized geometry which makes it amenable to various machine learning applications.
+We also present experiments that illustrate the efficacy of the proposed GBW geometry over the BW geometry.